CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Related Work

 \subsection{Recombination for Creative Thinking}

 In the creative thinking process, new ideas often come through the combination of the existing examples~\cite{campbell1960blind, simonton2003scientific}.
 It was shown that creativity often arises from forging new associations among previously unrelated frames~\cite{koestler1964act}.
-There are two crucial components in this process: recognizing the differences between existing concepts and blending them~\cite{NAGAI2009648, boden1998creativity}.
+This process includes two crucial components: recognizing the differences between existing concepts and blending them~\cite{NAGAI2009648, boden1998creativity}.
 Also, the diversity of the given examples is important for building novel associations between them during this process~\cite{mumford1991process}.
 Observations of designers' creative processes showed that designers often maintain multiple small components and keep employing them to generate new variations through a process akin to recombination~\cite{frich2019strategies}.
 Many computational systems were also proposed for building recombinations and verified to be effective in tasks such as chair design~\cite{yu2011cooks} or text-based ideation~\cite{chan2016comparing}.

 One practical implementation of this concept in terms of design ideation is genetic exploration.
 Genetic exploration involves generating novel solutions by merging elements from preexisting designs to widen the range of references.
 This approach has been applied in diverse domains such as garden design~\cite{kim2022mixplorer}, 3D modeling~\cite{chouchoulas2007design, pilat2008creature}, architecture~\cite{turrin2011design}, and 2D graphics~\cite{zaman2015gem}.
-However, the primary aim of this approach is to enrich the reference in the information-gathering stage by utilizing existing references, rather than supporting designers to generate their own ideas from those recombinations in the next stage.
+However, these approaches primarily aim to enrich the reference in the information-gathering stage by utilizing existing references rather than supporting designers to generate their own ideas from those recombinations in the next stage.